Nicholasdgiles/nicholasgiles.github.io/_posts/2020-12-13-interaction-design.markdown

 #### V1 High-Fidelity Prototype

-The area of the product that I worked on for our v1 high fidelity prototype was the advance search features.
+For our v1 high fidelity prototype, I focused on the advanced search features.
 During an in-class design review, we received the following feedback on our v1 prototype:
 * Visual elements are inconsistent.
 * Accessibility improvements are needed.
 * Consider adding back button.
 * Additional filters may be hidden from the users' awareness if they never click the add filter button.
 * It's a little unclear where the saved filter setting are saved and if users can edit them.

- Below you can see the changes I made from the v1 prototype to the v2 prototype based on this feedback.
+ Below you can see the changes that were made from the v1 prototype to the v2 prototype based on this feedback.

 <img src="http://nicholasgiles.com/assets/images/prototype_evolution.png" style="display: block; margin-left: auto; margin-right: auto;" alt="Prototype Evolution" />